Sid-istic/Sid-istic/README.md

   <i>About me?</i><br>
     - Food is heaven to me 🤤 <br>
   - I like watching Anime, Football, and Cricket 🏏 <br>
-- 💡Passionate about AI & Full Stack Deployment (and drugs – jk 😄)
+- 💡Passionate about AI & Full Stack Deployment (and memes - no cap😄)
 </p>

 <p align="center">